2016 Democratic Party presidential primaries: February 2016: early primaries

 Sanders' narrow loss in Iowa and victory in New Hampshire generated speculation about a possible loss for Clinton in Nevada, the next state to hold its caucuses on February 20.
-For her part, Clinton, who had won the state eight years prior in the 2008 Nevada Democratic caucuses, hoped that a victory would allay concerns about a possible repetition of 2008 when she ultimately lost to Obama despite entering the primary season as the favorite for the nomination.
+For her part, Clinton, who had won the state eight years prior, hoped that a victory would allay concerns about a possible repetition of 2008 when she ultimately lost to Obama despite entering the primary season as the favorite for the nomination.
 Ultimately, Clinton emerged victorious with 52.6% of the county delegates, a margin of victory similar to her performance in 2008.
 Sanders, who attained 47.3% of the vote, was projected to receive five fewer pledged delegates than Clinton.
 The result was not promising for the following weekend's primary in South Carolina, more demographically favorable to Clinton than the prior contests.
-On February 27, Clinton won the South Carolina primary with 73.5% of the vote, receiving a larger percentage of the African American vote than Barack Obama had eight years earlier – 90% to Obama's 80%.
+On February 27, Clinton won the South Carolina primary with 73.4% of the vote, receiving a larger percentage of the African American vote than Barack Obama had eight years earlier – 90% to Obama's 80%.